yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-regex-class.md

 ### <a name="parameters"></a>Parametry

+*Lokalizacja*<br/>
-*Lokalizacja* obiekt ustawień regionalnych, który ma być przechowywany.
+Obiekt ustawień regionalnych, który ma być przechowywany.

 ### <a name="remarks"></a>Uwagi